Skip To Main Content

 While we know that attendance is important, we also want to create a safe and healthy learning environment.
 We understand absences may be required due to illness.
 We have created a Wellness Checklist, which is available for download here, for families to utilize when considering any symptoms their student might be experiencing before heading to school.

 Students should stay home if they have a persistent cough, temperature over 100 degrees (with or without medicine), vomiting or diarrhea, pink or crusty eyes, a skin rash, or instructions from a doctor to stay away from others.
-Students can head to school if they have been without any of these symptoms for 24 hours or who have a runny nose or slight cough, but no other symptoms.
-These are the procedures by which the Willard School District operated through its wellness policy before the COVID-19 pandemic, and has continued to emphasize in the years since.
+Students can head to school if they have been without any of these symptoms for 24 hours, or if they have a runny nose or slight cough but no other symptoms.
+These are the procedures by which the Willard School District operated through its wellness policy before the COVID-19 pandemic, and has continued to emphasize in the years following.

 If a student is sick and unable to come to school, families should notify their building's front office as soon as possible.

 The Willard School District understands that families may have additional challenges which serve as barriers to getting their students to school.
 Please connect with your building principal to learn about what resources exist.
-One great resource available to our Willard students and their families is our Willard Care to Learn Chapter, which helps Willard students with emergent health, hunger, and hygiene needs.
+One great resource available to our Willard students and families is our Willard Care to Learn Chapter, which helps Willard students with emergent health, hunger, and hygiene needs.
 This can range from a toothbrush to a weekend backpack of food.
-Willard School social workers, Erica Russell and Merikate Alexander, help to facilitate these services.
+Willard Schools Social Workers, Erica Russell and Merikate Alexander, help to facilitate these services.
 Additionally, if your family needs help getting your students to and/or from school, you can always request transportation in your Parent Portal.